Lumbee: Unrecognized organizations

 Some unrecognized organizations identify as being Lumbee.
 One, the United Lumbee Nation of North Carolina and America, based in Exeter, California, petitioned for federal recognition in 1980.
 The final determination was that the group "does not exist as an Indian tribe" and that they did not descend from any Lumbee community.

+The Texas Lumbee are a group of Redbones, who claim descent from the Lumbee of North Carolina.
+They conclude they descend from the Lumbee of North Carolina due to possessing the surnames Nash, Johnson, and Revell.
+They are also known as the United Lumbee Nation: Cougar Band, and are unrecognized by the state of Texas.